snpeek/snpeek.github.io/README.md

 - `gh-deploy-init` and `gh-deploy`: Commands for deploying to GitHub Pages.
 - `generate-data`: Utilize mock data scripts for development/testing.

+### Structure

+This is the information you'd need to understand how this project works, and what files to change when you want to make changes.

+#### Directory Structure
+- `public` - [DEPRECATED] Part of the asset management of the original app
+- `src`
+  - `lib`
+    - `components` - Where all the UI-specific things reside.
+These are part of how shadcn-svelte works.
+These can be modified directly, as shadcn's principle is for UI libraries to be changeable to suit the needs of the app.
+    - `models` - Where all the Models reside.
+A Model encapsulates both data structure (fields) and behavior (methods).
+For example, alleles/genotypes have the Genotype model, which allows us not to think about the order of nucleotides. `CT` and `TC` are treated equally by the `Genotype.matches` method, and instantiation is equally convenient with the `Genotype.fromString` method.
+  - `routes` - Sveltekit's way of declaring routes.
+See Sveltekit documentation
+    - `meyer-powers` - The meyer-powers route
+      - `+page.svelte` - What the visitor sees when they visit `/meyer-powers`.
+This is the file that calls everything else to let the user do useful things.
+      - `gene-variant-data-table.svelte` - Should probably be moved to `src/lib/components/gene-variant-data-table.svelte` or something like that, especially if we want to use these tables for other things.
+But for now, not necessary since the only route is `/meyer-powers`.
+    - `+layout.svelte` - A utility thing, for wrapping all svelte files consistently.
+Right now, wraps everything with the `app.css` file.
+    - `layout.ts` - Configuration that makes static page generation possible.
+Don't mess with this unless you know what you're doing
+    - `+page.svelte` - What the visitor sees when they visit `/`.
+This is basically the `index.html` from the user's point of view.
+These is what renders the `meyer-powers syndrome panel` button.
+  - `app.css` - Base styles
+  - `app.d.ts` - Types relating to Svelte
+  - `app.html` - The html entrypoint for Svelte
+  - `index.test.ts` - In Svelte, it is idiomatic to colocate tests with the corresponding code.
+This is a temporary file, meant to house tests that we're not sure where they should be placed yet.
+The contents of this should be moved to the appropriate locations once the project settles.
+  - `global.ts` - [DEPRECATED] Part of bootstrapping the original app
+  - `index.ts` - [DEPRECATED] Contains most if not all the functionality in the original app.
+Everything in here has been moved and adapted to the new framework.
+- `static` - Files that are meant to be served as-is.
+This includes data files like `mps-data.json`, but also favicons and robots.txt.
+  - `mps` - A directory to specifically house `mps-data.json`.
+  - `favicon.png` - We should probably replace this with a logo once we have this.

+Files and directories marked [DEPRECATED] are for deletion once the migration to the new structure settles.

+#### Models
+- GeneDataParser - If you want to change how parsing works, or add support for other data formats, this is what you should be looking at.
+- GeneVariant - These represent the individual rows of gene data.
+These are the ones with `rsid` and `gene`, etc...
+- Genotype - An abstraction over genotypes and alleles, so we don't have to worry about the ordering of the nucleotides, etc...
+- MpsData - Simply a representation of the JSON structure.
+If we change the structure of `mps-data.json`, then this should also be updated.

 ## 📄 License

 snpeek is open-sourced software licensed under the [MIT License](LICENSE).